Obstacles On The Path To Self-Management

 Return of the CEO

-Sometimes the CEO or manager has trouble letting go when things don't go smoothly as before.
+Sometimes the CEO or manager has trouble letting go when things don't go as smoothly as before.
 This can undermine the process.
 It might even collapse if belief is eroded.
 Ricardo Semler said something like: “You have a gun with one bullet.
 If shot, you must start all over again with no way to fire another.”
 CEOs/managers need to be coached not to step in from their former place of authority.
 But they can step in as peers, remembering their words will count because of their place in the hierarchy.

 Un-Leading